 Generating random numbers in a stratified or quasi-random manner was already discussed in the last section.
-Now we see why this may be important: as we derived above, the error of the ordinary MC method decreases as for true and pseudo-random numbers.
-But as mentioned in the last section, with stratified sampling or quasi-random numbers one can achieve at best an error decreasing as which may give an enormous saving in time.
+Now we see why this may be important: as we derived above, the error of the ordinary for true and pseudo-random numbers.
+But as mentioned in the last section, with stratified sampling or quasi-random numbers one can achieve at best an error decreasing as